 - pound per US gallon

-Sometimes people are looking for the option to convert grams to cups - given density of the product and weight in grams, you can find the volume of the ingredient in cups.
+Sometimes people are looking to convert grams into cups.
+If you know the density of the product as well as its weight in grams, you can find the volume of the ingredient in cups.

-Allow us to throw in a bit of a curve ball here by reminding you that if you want to calculate the density of pixels on your screen this calculator won't do, but we purposefully made one called PPI calculator.
+Allow us to throw in a bit of a curve ball here by reminding you that if you want to calculate the density of pixels on your screen, this is not the calculator your looking for, try this one.

 The density formula is as follows: